BradleyCulley/bradleyculley.github.io/_posts/2023-02-17-broken-solved-and-unsolved.md

             This is perhaps in part because of what would happen if you asked the average artist or poet "what's 600 divided by 15?", but I think it runs deeper in the type of mind that gravitates toward literature and the arts.
         </p>
         <p>
-            About du Bois-Reymon's phrase, the great German mathematician David Hilbert, had this to say:
+            About du Bois-Reymon's phrase, the great German mathematician David Hilbert, had this to say:<br/>
-            "We must not believe those, who today, with philosophical bearing and deliberative tone, prophesy the fall of culture and accept the ignorabimus.
+            "We must not believe those, who today, with philosophical bearing and deliberative tone, prophesy the fall of culture and accept the ignorabimus.<br/>
-            For us there is no ignorabimus, and in my opinion none whatever in natural science.
+            For us there is no ignorabimus, and in my opinion none whatever in natural science.<br/>
-            In opposition to the foolish ignorabimus our slogan shall be Wir müssen wissen – wir werden wissen ("We must know – we will know")."²
+            In opposition to the foolish ignorabimus our slogan shall be Wir müssen wissen – wir werden wissen ("We must know – we will know")."²<br/>
-            The phrase is on Hilbert's tombstone:
+            The phrase is on Hilbert's tombstone:<br/>
             <div align="center">
               <img style="width: 30vw;" src="https://bradleyculley.github.io/images/David_Hilbert_headstone.png.jpeg" />
                 <div style="font-size: 12px; font-style: italic;">³</div>